scrtlabs/SecretNetwork/docs/encryption-specs.md

 # Bootstrap Process

-Before the genesis of a new chain, there most be a bootstrap node to generate network-wide secrets to fuel all the privacy features of the chain.
+Before the genesis of a new chain, there must be a bootstrap node to generate network-wide secrets to fuel all the privacy features of the chain.

 ## `consensus_seed`